Table of Contents

-Senegal provides strong leadership in the continent and is a hub of democracy and political stability in the West African region.
-The handover of power following the relatively peaceful presidential elections of March 2012 and legislative elections of July 2012 show the maturity of Senegal’s democratic tradition.
-Senegal also plays an important role in peace talks and peacekeeping missions in Africa, for instance, in Sudan.
+Senegal plays a lead role in Africa.
+It is an example of democracy and political stability in West Africa.
+The transition of power following the presidential elections of March 2012 and the legislative elections of July 2012 demonstrates the maturity of Senegal’s democratic tradition.

-- Governance, institutions, and peace and security (including human rights).
+- governance, institutions, peace and security (including human rights).

-Canada’s activities in Senegal are aimed at fostering an increase in sustainable economic growth that includes all Senegalese.
-This objective is aligned with the goals of Senegal's SNDES.
+Canada’s activities in Senegal are aimed at reducing poverty and fostering sustainable and inclusive economic growth for all Senegalese.
+This is in line with the objectives set out in the Emerging Senegal Plan.

 Children and youth

-- improving management of and access to basic education, especially for girls; and
+- management of, and access to, basic education, especially for girls.

 Key anticipated results

-- Increase gross enrolment rate of girls and boys in Senegal’s basic education system.
+- The gross enrolment rate of girls and boys in Senegal’s basic education system will be higher.

-- Increase the percentage of girls and boys who complete primary school.
+- A higher percentage of girls and boys will finish primary school.

-- Establish a new curriculum for basic education in all of the country’s 7,500 schools.
+- The new basic education curriculum will be implemented in the country’s 7,500 schools.

-- improve access to microfinance in rural areas.
+- improving access to microfinance in rural areas.

 Key anticipated results

-- Increase agri-food production, diversification, and marketing by improving the output of 23,000 small-scale producers in the regions of Casamance, Niayes, and the Senegal River.
+- Agri-food production, diversification and marketing will be increased by improving the productivity of 16,000 small-scale producers in the Casamance, Niayes and Senegal River regions.

 Children and youth